carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 The `index_alignment` step uses the `alignment` output of the `mapping_reads` step.
 You do this by referencing the output of the `mapping_reads` step in the `in` field of the `index_alignment` step.
 This is similar to referencing the outputs of the different steps in the `outputs` section.

+The `mapping_reads` step needs some extra information which are command line arguments if you run the STAR aligner on the command line.
+This information is provided in the `in` field.
+To run the tool better, it needs more RAM than the default.
+In the `requirements` field the `ResourceRequirement` field allocates a minimum of 9000 MB of RAM.

 The newly added steps also need more inputs.
 The `mapping_reads` step needs a directory that contains the reference genome necessary for the mapping.
 This is added in the `inputs` field and in the YAML input file, `workflow_input.yml`.